slerpyyy/sh4der-jockey/docs/readme_en.md

 // count: integer count of how many times button has been pressed uniform vec4 buttons[32];

+// A 32x32x32 random noise texture.
+// Note this texture is recalculated per pipeline load, so the pattern changes every time you recompile or reload a pipeline. uniform sampler3D noise;

+// current frame since program start uniform int frame_count;

 // The raw samples taken from the default audio in.
 // r contains the left channel (or the only channel if the input is mono)
 // g contains the right channel